bsmith89/StrainFacts-manuscript/doc/submission.md

 TODO: Upload SCG dataset to SRA
 TODO: Add LICENSE to StrainFacts repository
 TODO: Explain that the memory scaling analysis excluded (x.n == 10000) & (x.g==1000)
+TODO: Add re-analysis of SCG data where the sparsity of the consensus genotypes is also considered in the scg-inferred comparison (so that low-coverage metagenotypes don't get an advantage due to the masking)
+TODO: Drop fig:scg-supp

+Things that I told reviewers I'd do:

+TODO: Main-text mention and a short-ish supplement looking at genotype accuracy of MixtureS
+TODO: Clarify the difference between Strain Finder's and StrainFacts' fuzzy genotypes
+TODO: Clarify that we do not use the full enumeration in Strain Finder
+TODO: Add a sentence on how algorithm hyper-parameters were chosen and point out that our final choices seem to work across a number of scenario
+TODO: Clarify that all of the species selected for this study were relatively arbitrary, but that "applying StrainFacts systematically to a much larger collection of species is an exciting prospect for future work."
+TODO: Clarify in the text that the two fecal samples with SCGs came from two distinct subjects.
+TODO: Share a patch for Strain Finder and MixtureS code as a supplement
+TODO: Be more explicit in the introduction about the fuzzy haplotypes allowing us to harness PyTorch gradient descent
+TODO: Add definitions to math symbols on first use in methods
+TODO: Select better colors for countries in Figure 6
+TODO: Add quick discussion of "normalized hamming distance" vs. ANI
+TODO: Add supplement with distance-to-ANI comparison plots
+TODO: Move Figure 1 into the supplementary materials.
+Renumber other figures.
+TODO: Refine figures in Inkscape

 Rendering checklist: